LusSENTA/hydra-atk/README.md

 This script may not work with all hydra services.
 It works with ssh and ftp, but may not work with others.

-This script is built from https://github.com/LusSenta/sshatk (Another one of my scripts)
+This script is built from https://github.com/LusSenta/sshatk (The old version of this script.)

 I am in no way associated with hydra the hydra team or the hydra contributors.